-- The Birdcage Bakery is down on Harcourt road, close to the Blonde Cafe and several other coffee spots that pop up every time I make it out there.
-The Birdcage uses beans from Silverskin, but the real reason to go is for their decadent financiers.
+- The Birdcage Bakery is down on Harcourt road and serves decadent financiers; close by is the Blonde Cafe and several other tempting coffee/lunch spots that pop up every time I make it out there.

 - TwoFifty Square down in Rathmines is a place that is ready to move into the Top 10 once I visit again because of their custom roasts and quality eats.

 - I’ve only stopped by the top-rated Vice Coffee Bar once, but the venue feels less welcoming to non-regulars – walk by and you’ll know what I mean 🙂